WesleyBryie/ChumBucket/wiki/megathread/games.md

 * Any site you find on Google by searching for "free game downloads", "cracked games", etc. Google de-lists piracy websites from its search results, which means that fake / imposter / malware-spreading sites will float to the top of the search results.

 * Any aggregator site like snowfl or DHT crawler like btdb, btdig, etc. Not because the sites intend to infect you with malware, but because their intent is to aggregate as many publicly available torrents as possible into one place.
 This can include torrents that have been posted to TPB or otherwise spread publicly via the DHT network.
 You should only grab games from sites that take a personal hand in adding content (excludes sites that auto-post scene releases, in which case they would need to be vetted to make sure that their posts are real scene releases) rather than automatically aggregating from hundreds of unknown sites.

+* **igg-games.com / pcgamestorrents.com / gamestorrent.co** - These are not recommended on this subreddit as trusted sites for various reasons, but inclusion of malware is not one of them, so you don't need to nuke your PC into orbit (unless you downloaded from an impostor site).
+With that said, igg games is not recommended mainly due to their history of terrible practices, such as including their own [form of DRM into their .dll files](https://reddit.com/r/Piracy/comments/c7356i/igg_infecting_their_downloads_with_their_selfmade/) (some [more info](https://reddit.com/r/Piracy/comments/gv6zmu/why_igg_games_seems_hated/)), and terrible [behavior by the owner/admins](https://reddit.com/r/Piracy/comments/apcvx4/here_we_go_again_igg_this_time_im_not_reporting/).

 &nbsp;